onnx/onnx/docs/Operators.md

   containing probabilities p (a value in the range [0,1]) to be used for drawing the binary random number, where an output of 1 is produced with probability p and an output of 0 is produced with probability (1-p).

-  This example and test-case is for informational purpose.
-The operator is non-deterministic and may not produce the same values in different implementations (even if a seed is specified).
+  This operator is non-deterministic and may not produce the same values in different implementations (even if a seed is specified).

 #### Version